abhilashkrishnan/berlin-framework/README.md

 We certainly plan to take web application development to the `next level` and be `enterprise ready`!

 ##Under the hood
 Berlin Framework will harness the power and scalability of Java Virtual Machine (JVM).
-The code written in the supported languages will be compiled to Java bytecode and will be packaged as Web Archive (WAR) along with view components (such as HTML, JSP, ERB, CSS, JS and JPG/PNG formats).
-The packaged WAR can be deployed to any Java application server such as Tomcat or Glassfish or Weblogic.
+The code written in the supported languages will be compiled to Java bytecode.

 ##Features